|Square standout features|

 Processing fees remain the same across all membership tiers, at 2.9% and $0.30 per transaction.

-A recent partnership and update with Afterpay have unlocked BNPL options for customers, giving business owners a new way to serve key clientele.
+A recent partnership and update with Afterpay has unlocked BNPL options for customers, giving business owners a new way to serve key clientele.

 Square has recently launched a mobile app for easy in-person payments.
 It’s available for iOS and Android operating systems.
 The app is suitable for smartphones and tablets, allowing you to process payments, invoice seamlessly, and run your business from the palm of your hand.